-- 1) The Teaching and Examination Regulations apply to all students enrolled in the relevant programme. - 2) The provisions in the Regulations for non-government-funded education apply to the study units or components of study units taken by a student enrolled in a UT yet that are not part of the student's own programme. - 3) Each degree programme has its own programme-specific annex. - 4) This general section of the Teaching and Examination Regulations and the programme-specific section together form the applicable Teaching and Examination Regulations for the relevant Bachelor's programme. - 5) Both sections of the Teaching and Examination Regulations are adopted by the Dean. - Each programme's Examination Board adopts rules on the execution of its duties and powers in accordance with Article 7.12(b) of the Higher Education and Research Act. - 7) The statutory authority of the Examination Board applies to all study units comprising the student's degree programme. - 8) This general section of the Teaching and Examination Regulations and the Examination Board's rules and guidelines are available in both Dutch and English for English-taught Bachelor's programmes. - 9) Requests for exemptions to provisions laid down in the Teaching and Examination Regulations may be submitted to the Examination Board or the Programme Board as provided for in these Regulations. - 10) These regulations have been drawn up using the masculine personal pronouns 'he' and 'him' and 'his'.
+- 1) The Education and Examination Regulations apply to all students enrolled in the relevant programme. - 2) The provisions in the Regulations for non-government-funded education apply to the study units or components of study units taken by a student enrolled in a UT yet that are not part of the student's own programme. - 3) Each degree programme has its own programme-specific appendix. - 4) This general section of the Education and Examination Regulations and the programme-specific section together form the applicable Education and Examination Regulations for the relevant Bachelor's programme. - 5) Both sections of the Education and Examination Regulations are adopted by the Dean. - 6) Each programme's Examination Board adopts rules on the execution of its duties and powers in accordance with Article 7.12(b) of the Higher Education and Research Act. - 7) The statutory authority of the Examination Board applies to all study units comprising the student's degree programme.
+This applies to the core programme of 120EC and the graduation phase totaling 30EC. - 8) This general section of the Education and Examination Regulations and the Examination Board's rules and guidelines are available in both Dutch and English for English-taught Bachelor's programmes.
+In conflicting situations, the Dutch text takes precedence over the English text. - 9) Requests for exemptions to provisions laid down in the Education and Examination Regulations may be submitted to the Examination Board or the Programme Board as provided for in these Regulations. - 10) These regulations have been drawn up using the masculine personal pronouns 'he' and 'him' and 'his'.
 In these cases, 'she' 'her' and 'hers' may be substituted.